Filed Date: Aug. 4, 2014

 After filing a motion for preliminary approval of a settlement agreement on August 16, 2018, the parties filed an amended settlement agreement on October 25, 2018.
 The agreement covered the substantive areas of competency evaluation; competency restoration; crisis triage and diversion supports; education and training; and workforce development.
 The agreement required the State to support and work to achieve legislative changes to reduce the number of people ordered into competency evaluation and restoration, and to use community-based restoration services.
 The agreement contained three implementation phases, focusing on various regions.
 Additionally, the defendants agreed to use a sustainable oversight structure to inform and provide supervision for high-level policymaking, planning, and decision-making on targeted issues.
 The parties also asked the court to suspend the entry of judgments for continuing contempt fines beginning December 1, 2018 (except those fines accumulated under the court's order regarding jail-based evaluations).
 Finally, the agreement's terms would remain in effect until the defendants achieve substantial compliance with its various requirements.

-The April 2019 implementation report noted the passage of several legislative enactments that would create greater diversion opportunities for class members and reduce the number of individuals ordered into competency evaluation and restoration services.
+Beginning in March 2019, parties began working on an implementation plan for the settlement agreement.
+An April 2019 implementation report noted joint efforts towards the passage of several legislative enactments that would expand diversion services with the intent to reduce the demand for competency evaluations and restoration services.
 The report also noted that the State had created several work groups and committees to implement the agreement.
-There were no overdue or incomplete action steps within the preliminary implementation plan.
 Finally, the report noted that implementation efforts will expand substantially during the second half of 2019.
+On June 27, 2019, parties submitted a final implementation plan, which Judge Pechman approved on October 1, 2019.

 Summary Authors